 - 3 tsp basil

 - 2 tsp sage

 - 8 TB Tamari wheat free soy sauce

 - Organic catsup

-- Add seasonings to mixture in the pan.
+- Add seasonings to the mixture in the pan.

-- Cook the chickpeas until al dente (fairly soft).
-Drain (reserving liquid) and pulse in the processor until they are a rough chop.
+- Cook the chickpeas until al dente.
+Drain, reserving the liquid, and pulse in the processor until they are a rough chop.
 Place in a bowl.